 By using a framework, you’ll ensure that all of your emails have the right elements and won’t have a templated feel.
 And the great thing is that whichever link building strategy, or relationship building strategy you’re using – this approach is super effective.

 Ultimately, remember that good outreach can be done fairly quick, but great outreach takes time.
-And it’s great outreach that will help you make meaningful relationships with the right people.
+And it’s great outreach (like that offered by UK Linkology) that will help you make meaningful relationships with the right people.

 Tools I use for both small outreach campaigns and at a larger scale